 A tough-as-nails PGA Tour winner who later became the voice of 'ABC's Wide World of Sports,' famously predicting shots from the rough.

-Bob Rosburg played golf with a kind of street-smart resilience that defined his era.
-Turning professional after World War II service, 'Rossie' carved out a solid career on the PGA Tour, known for his compact swing and gritty short game.
-His crowning achievement came in 1959 when he won the PGA Championship, a major victory that cemented his place among the game's best.
-But for a generation of television viewers, Rosburg became something else entirely: the pioneering on-course reporter for ABC Sports.
-With a microphone in hand and a blunt, no-nonsense delivery, he revolutionized golf broadcasting.
-He would stride ahead of the players, assess their difficult lies from the rough or behind trees, and famously declare, 'He's got no shot,' only to often be proven wrong by a miraculous recovery.
-This persona made him a beloved and familiar figure, bridging the gap between the game's golden age and its television boom.
+Bob Rosburg won the PGA Championship in 1959, a major victory that placed him among the game's best.
+Born in 1926, he turned professional after World War II service and carved out a solid career on the PGA Tour with a compact swing and gritty short game.
+For a generation of television viewers, Rosburg became the pioneering on-course reporter for ABC Sports.
+With a blunt, no-nonsense delivery, he revolutionized golf broadcasting.
+He would stride ahead of players, assess their difficult lies from the rough or behind trees, and declare, 'He's got no shot,' only to be proven wrong by a miraculous recovery.
+Rosburg died in 2009.

 1901–1927